cnruby/gradle_java/README.md

-## Create and Start a Container with Java Application
+## Create and Start a Container with Java Web Application

 ```bash
 # DO (build the web application)